kbparagua/paloma/README.md

 Advanced Callbacks
 -
-By default Paloma will execute the callback that matches the response's current controller and action if it finds one.
+By default Paloma will execute the callback that matches the current controller and action if it finds one.
-For instance if the current response is from the `new` action of the `Users` controller, then Paloma will execute the callback
+For instance, if the current response is from the `new` action of the `Users` controller, then Paloma will try to execute `callbacks['users']['new']` if it exists.
-`['users']['new']`.

 You can manipulate callback behavior by using the `js` command before the `render` or `redirect_to` command in your controllers.